Publication Ethics

 Based on the ICMJE recommends that authorship criteria are as below:

-1. Substantial contributions to the conception or design of the work, or the acquisition, analysis or interpretation of data.
+1. Substantial contributions to the conception or design of the work, or the acquisition, analysis or interpretation of data;

-2. Drafting the work or revising it critically for important intellectual content.
+2. Drafting the work or reviewing it critically for important intellectual content;

-3. Final approval of the version published.
+3. Final approval of the version published;

 4. Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.